 Jackson College owns more than 500 acres and sits on a scenic rural site six miles south of the city of Jackson.
 Jackson College has one central campus located in Jackson County with two satellite locations.
 The Letarte Center is one of the satellite locations where students may access their program of study that is equipped with a state-of-the-art science lab and computers available for student use.
 The Lenawee Independent School District Tech Center is the second satellite location which features the latest in technology, state-of-the-art science wing, and full-service bookstore.
-The pandemic changed the preferred modality of students for accessing their programs.
-In Fall 2023, approximately 63% of the billing contact hours were contributed to online distance learning.

-Billing Credit Hour Comparison for all Terms at 4 Weeks After Start of Term
+Billing Credit Hour Comparison for all Terms at 7 Weeks After Start of Term

-Unduplicated Headcount Enrollment Trends By Academic Year
+Unduplicated Headcount Enrollment Trends by Academic Year